tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 The Elements project hosts a working demonstration (shown in [Figure&nbsp;2](#fig_eca)) of confidential asset transfers involving five parties in `Github: ElementsProject/confidential-assets-demo` [[17]].
-The demonstration depicts a scenario where a coffee shop owner *Dave* charges a customer *Alice* for coffee in an asset called MELON. *Alice* does not hold enough MELON and needs to convert some AIRSKY into MELON, making use of an exchange operated by *Charlie*.
-The coffee shop owner *Dave* has a competitor, *Bob*, who is trying to gather information about *Dave's* sales.
+The demonstration depicts a scenario where a coffee shop owner, *Dave,* charges a customer, *Alice,* for coffee in an asset called MELON. *Alice* does not hold enough MELON and needs to convert some AIRSKY into MELON, making use of an exchange operated by *Charlie*.
+The coffee shop owner, *Dave,* has a competitor, *Bob*, who is trying to gather information about *Dave's* sales.
 Due to the blockchain's confidential transactions and assets features, he will not be able to see anything useful by processing transactions on the blockchain. *Fred* is a miner and does not care about the detail of the transactions, but he makes blocks on the blockchain when transactions enter his miner mempool.
 The demonstration also includes generating the